AshuK650/Happy_Emoji_Bot/README.md

 **Tweet Example:**
 [Here](https://twitter.com/RandomHappyBot/status/1140366150645235712)

-<sup>If there are any issues with a bot, contact me [here](https://twitter.com/AshuKher)</sup>
-<sup>Want to check out other stuff that I made?
-Check my [GitHub](https://github.com/AshuK650)</sup>

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites

-To make use of the Tweepy Twitter API, you have to install it from the bash console by typing one of the following into your terminal.
+To make use of Tweepy, you have to install it from the bash console by typing one of the following into your terminal.

 Easy Install:
 ```bash